 If you are planning a lengthy break from practice you may wish to consider applying for non-practising registration.
-When you decide to return to practice you must meet the Recency of practice and Professional indemnity insurance arrangements registration standards.
+When you decide to return to practice you must meet the Professional indemnity insurance arrangements and Recency of practice registration standards.
+If you don't meet the Recency of practice standard you must submit a return to practice plan with your application for general registration.
+For more information see the Board's Recency of practice registration standard and FAQ.

-8. What is the CPD cycle?
+13. What is the CPD cycle?

-The CPD cycle insert a link to guidelines describes the activities that you should undertake each year.
-The cycle starts with identifying your learning needs and planning the CPD activities that you will undertake to meet those needs.
+The CPD cycle as described in the CPD guidelines outlines the activities that you should undertake each year.
+The cycle starts with identifying your learning goals and planning the CPD activities that you will undertake to meet those needs.

 Once you have completed these activities you should record your reflections on how your CPD has or will improve your practice.
-These reflections will inform your CPD planning for the next year (CPD cycle).
+These reflections will inform your CPD planning for the next year.

-9. I completed 30 hours of CPD at my work place, do I have to do extra hours to meet the standard?
+14. I completed all my CPD hours at my work place, do I have to do extra hours to meet the standard?

 As long as the CPD that you completed at your workplace meets the CPD standard by seeking to improve patient/client outcomes, drawing on best available evidence, contributing to your competence and building on your knowledge then you do not have to do any extra hours.
+You must also undertake a minimum of five hours of interactive CPD and include no more than five hours of non-scientific/non-clinical CPD.